pandosme/axis-common-node-red/README.md

 # axis-common-node-red
-Common Node-RED configuration when scripting cameras
+Common Node-RED configuration when collecting data from cameras to be displayed in grafana.

 # pre-requisites
 - Linux host with Docker, Docker-compose and GIT installed